- With myopia, nearsightedness, a person sees things more clearly close up and blurred at a distance.

 - RGP: Rigid Gas Permeable.
 These lenses are more rigid, and if fit correctly, can somewhat help to minimize the progression of myopia.
 These can pop out of the eye easier, thus not the first lens of choice for an active individual.
 These last for several years.

 - LASIK (for adults only): Click here for information.

 The concept of myopia control (Orthokeratology) has been around for decades.
-Although there are no confirmed studies, there definitely is long term evidence that certain procedures do curtail myopia progression.
-The reason studies are so difficult is that you would need to clone and individual. you would need to have one undergo the procedure and the other not and see how they turn out.
+Although there are no confirmed studies, there definitely is long-term evidence that certain procedures do curtail myopia progression.
+The reason studies are so difficult is that you would need to clone an individual. you would need to have one undergo the procedure and the other not and see how they turn out.
 When we talk about studies, we are talking about apparent trends.
 Today, there are two modes used.
 One is with a rigid lens that actually flattens the front of the eye.
 The attractive attribute is that the manufacturers recommend wearing this lens while sleeping and then can go the entire day without glasses or contacts.
 However, in our experience, there are more complications by when sleeping in lenses. another mode which we favor is the wearing of bifocal soft contact lenses.
-The theory here is that by not having to focus at near, the eye doesn't elongate thus keeping the myopia in check.
+The theory here is that by not having to focus at near, the eye doesn't elongate thus keeping myopia in check.